BioBoost/python_raspberry_pi_course/python_language/readme.md

 * First is via the interactive interpreter.
 * Second by writing a script with the extension `.py` and executing it with the interpreter.

 The first approach is useful to play around with some statements.
 If you close the terminal all code is lost.
 That is why it is only used for testing purposes.
-The interactive interpreter can be launched by opening a `powershell` and typing `python`.
+The interactive interpreter can be launched by opening a `powershell` and typing `python` in powershell or `python3` on Raspbian.
 The result should be a Python 3.0 interactive interpreter terminal:

 ![A Python 3.x interactive interpreter](img/python_3_interactive_interpreter.png)